 Root Canal Fillings (Endodontic Treatment)

 Your dentist will take an x-ray to determine the health and location of the dental pulp.
-They will drill a hole through the top of your tooth to access the root canals.
-The root canals are cleaned and shaped with a dental file and washed with a sterilising solution.
+Your dentist will drill a hole through the top of your tooth to access the root canals.
+They will clean and shape the root canals with a dental file and wash with a sterilising solution.
 The root canals can then be filled with a permanent filling.
-A crown may be added for further protection and to improve your tooth’s appearance.